Uniform Deconvolution for Poisson Point Processes: Simulation study and numerical tuning

-We first propose to investigate if we could find a "universal" value of parameter $\eta$ that would be appropriate whatever the form of the intensity function.
+We propose to investigate if we could find a "universal" value of parameter $\eta$ that would be appropriate whatever the form of the intensity function.
 For a grid of $\eta$ in $[-1;1]$, we compare the mean squared errors (MSE) of estimators calibrated with different values of $\eta$ to the MSE achieved by the oracle estimator that achieves the smallest MSE over the grid~$\mathcal{H}$.
-Figure \ref{fig:MSE_eta_fix_beta} shows that the optimal choice of $\eta$ depends on the shape of the true intensity ($\sim-0.5$ for Beta,$\sim -0.9$ for Laplace).
-However, choosing $\eta=-0.6$ appears to be a reasonable trade-off to obtain good performance in most settings.
-Reconstructions show (Figure \ref{fig:Fh_eta_fix_beta}) that the quality of the results strongly depends on the shape of the true intensity, which is over-smoothed, in particular for the bimodal symmetric Beta intensity with high noise ($a=0.1$) and for the Laplace intensity.
+Figure \ref{fig:MSE_eta_fix_beta} shows that the optimal choice of $\eta$ depends on the shape of the true intensity ($\sim-0.15$ for Beta,$\sim -0.9$ for Laplace).
+For Beta intensities, the MSE curve is minimal and almost flat for $\eta \in [-0.4,0]$.
+Since in this range the MSE remains close to its oracle for Laplace intensities, we propose to choose $\eta = -0.3$ as a reasonable trade-off to obtain good performance in most settings.